se-uhd/llm-guidelines-website/index.md

 # LLM Guidelines for SE
 {: .fs-9 }

-Evaluation Guidelines for Empirical Studies in Software Engineering involving LLMs {: .fs-6 .fw-300 }
+Evaluation Guidelines for Empirical Studies in Software Engineering involving LLMs.
+{: .fs-6 .fw-300 }

-This website hosts a DRAFT of community guidlines for empirical studies in software engineering involving LLMs.
+This website hosts a **DRAFT of community guidlines** for empirical studies in software engineering involving LLMs.
 Besides our [motivation and scope](/scope), we present a first taxonomy of [LLM study types](/study-types) and corresponding [guidelines](/guidelines).

 This project was initiated by a [position paper](https://arxiv.org/abs/2411.07668) as well as discussion during the [ISERN](https://isern.iese.de/) 2024 meeting and the 2nd [Copenhagen Symposium on Human-Centered Software Engineering AI](https://www.danielrusso.org/copenhagen-symposium-human-centered-ai-software-engineering/).